tds333/stdconfigparser/docu/description.rst

 TOML - Also useful solves more complex problems.
 But no final specification
        and tries to solve problems to complex for most users.
+       You have to learn a new syntax to handle it that is not easy.
        Supports nested mappings and lists in a way like a programmer will do it but not as a user will like it.
 Don't burden the user of the configuration with your preferred result structure.
 If the configuration